 Tarte Cosmetics Amazonian Clay 12-Hour Full-Coverage Foundation SPF 15

 What's not to love, based on the name alone?
 One thousand reviewers on the Tarte website seem to agree.
-This product has non-chemical sunscreen, all-day wear, and full coverage that doesn't feel like a mask.
+Tarte Amazonian Clay Foundation has non-chemical sunscreen, all-day wear, and full coverage that doesn't feel like a mask.
 The Amazonian clay component helps the makeup adjust to your skin type whether it's oily or dry.
 It's creamy, a little goes a long way, and users report flawless-looking skin.

 Black Opal Total Coverage Concealing Foundation